-To make real progress, it is not enough to adopt what feels like creative and innovative policies or programmes, Instead, it's fundamental that we identify and track robust, relevant KPIs to measure the success of any D&I intervention we initiate.

-The adoption of the Global Inclusion Index has been a critical step for us in achieving this.
-The Index is an innovative 'fullcircle' framework that provides a clear picture of our current diversity reality, our annual diversity progress, and where we should be focusing future action.
-Based on a combination of quantitative and qualitative measures the Index provides a score out of 100, called 'Inclusion Index'.
+They say whatever gets measured gets managed.
+To make real progress, it's fundamental that we identify and track robust, relevant KPIs to measure the success of any D&I intervention we initiate.
+The Global Inclusion Index provides a clear picture of our current diversity reality, our annual diversity progress, and where we should be focusing future action.